 So why bring this up?

 One of these closures has stirred up a bit of a hornet's nest with a community on the far west side of Bexar County.
-These folks use Hwy 211 from FM 1957 to US Hwy 90 and are often stopped by officers controlling traffic into and out of the new Citibank campus.
+These folks use Hwy 211 from FM 1957 to US Hwy 90 and are often stopped by officers controlling traffic into and out of the new Microsoft campus.
 Those submitting complaints allege these officers are stopping vehicles on Hwy 211 for a single car without regard to the dominant movement.
-Traffic is apparently backing up all the way to Potranco Road.
+Southbound traffic is apparently backing up all the way to Potranco Road.

-We are, as a courtesy to those who've written or called us, reaching out to Citibank to request they review their traffic control plan.
+We are, as a courtesy to those who've written or called us, reaching out to Microsoft to request they review their traffic control plan.
 We are also asking the officers use more prudence.
 That said, these officers hold the authority to do what they are doing and we cannot remove them.

 Take a look at the what's happening - the orange areas are the traffic generators: